Ruswarp railway station

 Ruswarp is a railway station on the Esk Valley Line, which runs between Middlesbrough and Whitby via Nunthorpe.
-The station, situated 1 mi 30 chain south-west of Whitby, serves the village of Ruswarp, Scarborough in North Yorkshire, England.
+The station, situated 1 mi 30 chain south-west of Whitby, serves the village of Ruswarp in North Yorkshire, England.
 It is owned by Network Rail and managed by Northern Trains.

 History

 The line through Ruswarp was opened in June 1835, as the initial section of the Whitby and Pickering Railway between Whitby and Grosmont.
 The station first appears in a timetable for May 1848, though it was used before that; in July 1835, over 1,000 people were carried between Pickering and Ruswarp for the Ruswarp Fair Day.

 The main railway building, which remains to this day and is now grade II listed, was designed by the architect G T Andrews and was built in 1850 at the request of the York and North Midland Railway who owned the line through acquisition.
 Immediately to the west of the station is an automatic barrier level crossing and a lattice-work iron bridge over the River Esk.
 The original Whitby and Pickering Railway bridge was made from Baltic pine and covered a distance of 312 ft, crossing the river on a diagonal compared to its flow.
 The design of the station was similar to that at Sleights railway station, but with Tudor arches and Tudor chimneys.

 Behind the main station building was a three-road goods yard, with a connection facing towards Whitby.
 The yard was listed as forwarding flour and bran as it chief commodities - the village had a large mill powered by the river.
 A camping coach was positioned here by the North Eastern Region from 1959 to 1964.
 A second goods siding was located just across the river (on the south bank) with access to both directions of the running line.
 This was Sneathonthopre Siding and dealt mostly with cattle.
 Both goods sidings were closed in early August 1965.

 In the early 1980s, rationalisation of the Esk Valley Line led to the singling of the line between Grosmont and Whitby.
 The down line through the station was kept open, whilst the up line and platform were removed.
 The signal box was kept open as control for the level crossing until 1986 when it was automated.